-Chances are, if you've ever heard of potassium broth, you've wondered about its health benefits.
-Though the detox solution on everyone’s lips in recent years has been green juice, it turns out that the megawatt stars of Old Hollywood, like Greta Garbo and Lucille Ball, got their slim-quick fix from potassium broth — and their skinny secret is making a comeback in a big way with stars like Laura Dern, Martha Stewart, and Candice Bergen reportedly spooning up the savory elixir.
+If you've ever heard of potassium broth, you've probably wondered about its health benefits.
+Although the detox solution on everyone’s lips in recent years has been green juice, it turns out that the megawatt stars of Old Hollywood — like Greta Garbo and Lucille Ball — got their slim-quick fix from potassium broth.
+Their skinny secret is making a comeback in a big way, with modern-day stars like Laura Dern, Martha Stewart, and Candice Bergen reportedly spooning up the savory elixir.

 What is potassium broth?

 The thin earthy brew (which is sometimes called “leftover broth” or “scrap broth”) is made by slowly simmering vegetable scraps to release their essential vitamins and minerals.
-This infuses the liquid with a wealth of nutrients including thyroid-revving selenium, detoxifying vitamin K and hunger-dampening amino acids.
+This infuses the liquid with a wealth of nutrients, such as thyroid-revving selenium, detoxifying vitamin K, and hunger-dampening amino acids.

 But the real slimming superstar of the broth is potassium.
 Concentrated mostly in the skins and other discarded portions of many vegetables, this mineral is an electrolyte and natural diuretic — properties that prompt waterlogged cells throughout the body to release trapped fluids.
-And science shows this effect leads to struggle-free weight loss: Harvard researchers found that sipping a daily mug of potassium-rich broth can help women shed 4 pounds in 3 weeks without diet or exercise.
+Studies show this effect leads to struggle-free weight loss: Harvard researchers found that sipping a daily mug of potassium-rich broth can help women shed four pounds in three weeks without diet or exercise.

 Potassium Broth Benefits